lerna-lite/lerna-lite/README.md

 Mainly for the following reasons:

 1. original Lerna repo was unmaintained for nearly 2 years (dependencies were out of date)
-    - this is no longer true since Nrwl took over stewardship of Lerna (we keep PRs in sync with them when possible), but the next few points are still valid
+    - this is no longer true since Nrwl took over stewardship of Lerna (we now keep PRs in sync with them when possible), but the next few points are still valid
 2. a desire to create a smaller and more modular lib that is lighter than the original all-in-one Lerna
     - it's smaller since we only copied half of Lerna's commands and many of them are totally optional.
     - we don't need `bootstrap` anymore since Workspaces are supported by all package managers.